FOSD/FOSD2018/pages/index.md

 Participants can present previously published work as well as unpublished work, including early ideas and work in progress.
 The key is to encourage discussions, to receive feedback and to create a network for new collaboration

-Every year there is an informal competition, FOSD Cool Wall (see [fosd.net](http://fosd.net)), where everyone votes for the coolest name of a tool that has been presented during the meeting.
+Every year there is an informal competition, the FOSD Cool Wall (see [fosd.net](http://fosd.net)), where everyone votes for the coolest name of a tool that has been presented during the meeting.

-The FOSD meeting 2018 will take place in Gothenburg, Sweden, from June 4 (early afternoon) until June 7, 2018 (evening).
+The FOSD meeting 2018 will take place in Gothenburg, Sweden, from June 3 (early afternoon) until June 6, 2018 (evening).

 [Prof. Myra Cohen](https://cse.unl.edu/~myra/) will give a keynote.
 For detailed information about the meeting, visit our Website http://fosd.net/2018